 If the potential advisor takes you on as an advisee, work together to create a more detailed thesis proposal.
-You will then submit this description as part of your submission of Thesis Form 1 online.
-Your advisor will receive a request to approve it and confirm their position as your thesis advisor.
-If your thesis is replacing your major capstone, then your home program's chair, director, or Associate Dean will receive a request to approve your submission of Form 1 and confirm that the thesis project will satisfy the capstone requirement.
-Lastly, the Honors Dean will review Form 1 and approve the project if everything is in order.
+You will then submit this description as part of your submission of thesis form 1 online.
+Then, your advisor will submit Thesis Form 1A to approve it and confirm their position as your thesis advisor.
+If your thesis is replacing your major capstone, you will also have your home program's chair, director, or Associate Dean submit Thesis Form 1B to approve and confirm that the thesis project will satisfy the capstone requirement.
+Lastly, the Honors Dean will review form 1 and approve the project if everything is in order.